appbaseio/reactivesearch/README.md

 ### Ease of Use

-* One step installation with [npm install @appbaseio/reactivesearch](https://opensource.appbase.io/reactive-manual/v1/getting-started/reactivesearch.html),
+* One step installation with [npm i @appbaseio/reactivesearch](https://opensource.appbase.io/reactive-manual/v1/getting-started/reactivesearch.html),
 * A UMD build that works directly in the browser.
 Installation steps [here](https://opensource.appbase.io/reactive-manual/getting-started/reactivesearch.html#reactivesearch-as-umd),
 * Styled and scoped components that can be easily extended,
 * See the [reactivesearch starter app](https://github.com/appbaseio-apps/reactivesearch-starter-app).